StackVista/stackstate-docs/setup/agent/migrate-agent-v1-to-v2/migrate-agent-v1-to-v2-linux.md

 ### 2. Install Agent V2

-StackState Agent V2 can now safely be installed.
+Rancher Observability Agent V2 can now safely be installed.

 Follow all the steps on [Agent V2 - Deploy on Linux](/setup/agent/linux.md) to successfully deploy Agent V2.

 ### 3. Stop Agent V2

 {% hint style="info" %}
-The installation of Agent V2 will automatically start the StackState Agent.
+The installation of Agent V2 will automatically start the Rancher Observability Agent.
 {% endhint %}

 To prevent Agent state files from being overwritten during the state migration process, let's stop the Agent